-- A. The jurors/judges will be asked to rate each participant on a scale of one (1) to ten (10), with these numbers representing the following: - 1-2: Below average performance - 3-4: Minimum level of acceptability - 5-6: Average performance - 7-8: Good performance - 9-10: Outstanding performance - B. The jurors/judges will consider the following factors in assigning a rating to each participant: - (a) Use of facts (1-10 points).
+Each juror/judge will consider the following factors in assigning a rating to each competitor:

+- 1. Use of facts (1-10 points).
 Selecting and using the strongest facts effectively, including the ability to address negative facts.
-Stating facts accurately and not misrepresenting them. - (b) Use of jury instructions (1-10 points).
+Stating facts accurately and not misrepresenting them. - 2.
+Use of jury instructions (1-10 points).
 Educating the jury as to the criteria to be used in rendering a verdict.
-Effectively weaving in discussion of the jury instructions with the facts. - (c) Persuasive content of presentation (1-10 points).
-Whether the presentation is persuasive, creative and memorable. - (d) Demeanor (1-10 points).
-Demonstration of a professional level of confidence, delivery, pronunciation, diction, use of eye contact, appearance, overall effectiveness of the advocate. - (e) Effective use of appropriate visual aids (1-10 points).
+Effectively weaving in discussion of the jury instructions with the facts. - 3.
+Persuasive content of presentation (1-10 points).
+Whether the presentation is persuasive, creative and memorable. - 4.
+Demeanor (1-10 points).
+Demonstration of a professional level of confidence, delivery, pronunciation, diction, eye contact, appearance, overall effectiveness of the advocate. - 5.
+Effective use of appropriate visual aids (1-10 points)